 NOTE: Talk to your provider before giving your child any type of over-the-counter cold medicine, even if it is labeled for children.

 - Guaifenesin -- Helps break up mucus.
 Drink lots of fluids if you take this medicine.

-- Menthol throat lozenges -- Soothe "tickle" in the throat (Halls, Robitussin, and Vicks).
+- Menthol throat lozenges -- Soothes "tickle" in the throat (Halls, Robitussin, and Vicks).

-- Liquid cough medicines with dextromethorphan -- Suppress the urge to cough (Benylin, Delsym, Robitussin DM, Simply Cough, Vicks 44, and store brands).
+- Liquid cough medicines with dextromethorphan -- Suppresses the urge to cough (Benylin, Delsym, Robitussin DM, Simply Cough, Vicks 44, and store brands).

 - Decongestants help clear a runny nose and relieve postnasal drip.